 The fatty acid product released from FAS is palmitate (via the action of palmitoyl thioesterase) which is a 16:0 fatty acid, i.e. 16 carbons and no sites of unsaturation.
 Elongation and unsaturation of fatty acids occurs in both the mitochondria and endoplasmic reticulum (microsomal membranes).
 The predominant site of these processes is in the ER membranes.
 Elongation involves condensation of acyl-CoA groups with malonyl-CoA.
 The resultant product is two carbons longer (CO2 is released from malonyl-CoA as in the FAS reaction) which undergoes reduction, dehydration and reduction yielding a saturated fatty acid extended in length by two carbon atoms.
 The reduction reactions of elongation require NADPH as co-factor just as for the similar reactions catalyzed by FAS.
 Mitochondrial elongation involves acetyl-CoA units and is a reversal of oxidation except that the final reduction utilizes NADPH instead of FADH2 as co-factor.

 The desaturation of fatty acids occurs in the ER membranes as well.
-In mammalian cells fatty acid desaturation involves 3 broad specificity fatty acyl-CoA desaturases (non-heme iron containing enzymes).
+In mammalian cells fatty acid desaturation involves three broad specificity fatty acyl-CoA desaturases (non-heme iron containing enzymes).
 These enzymes introduce unsaturation at C5, C6 or C9.
 The names of these enzymes are Δ5-eicosatrienoyl-CoA desaturase (D5D), Δ6-oleoyl(linolenoyl)-CoA desaturase (D6D), and Δ9-stearoyl-CoA desaturase (SCD).
 The D5D enzyme is encoded by the FADS1 gene located on chromosome 11q12.2–q13.1 and is composed of 13 exons that encode a 501 amino acid protein.
 The D6D enzyme is encoded by the FADS2 gene located on the same chromosome as the FADS1 gene, 11q12.2 and is composed of 14 exons that generates three alternatively spliced mRNAs.
 This chromosomal region is referred to as the FADS cluster and harbors an additional desaturase gene identified as FADS3.
 As yet, the precise biochemical function(s) of the FADS3 gene in humans remains unclear.
 The SCD enzyme is encoded by the SCD gene (also known as FADS5) on chromosome 10q24.31 and composed of 6 exons that generate at least two mRNAs that differ by alternative polyadenylation signal sequence utilization.
 Both SCD mRNAs encode the same 359 amino acid protein.